Redth/ZXing.Net.Mobile/Details.md

 };
 ```

+### Alpha / Beta Channels
+Please note that this component was built against the **Stable Channel**.
+In the past the component was compiled for the Alpha / Beta channels.
+If you are working in the Alpha or Beta channel, you may need to go to the GitHub Repository and download the source and compile it manually for the Alpha or Beta.

 ###Features
 - Xamarin.iOS
 - Xamarin.Android
 - Windows Phone
 - Simple API - Scan in as little as 2 lines of code!
+- Scanner as a View - UIView (iOS) / Fragment (Android) / Control (WP)

 ###Custom Overlays